-CIC/CMT/P/016/09 (討論文件)
+CIC/CMT/P/016/09 (for discussion)

-- 24. The Task Force has compared the specifications of the above project organizations and found them to be similar.
-Except for the specifications on Piling, there are no fundamental differences among the construction specifications for infrastructures. - 25.
-The Task Force has highlighted the potential areas of harmonisation of the specification for the project organizations to consider in future.
-However, the Task Force has decided against a unified specification because each project organization should have its own freedom to specify the materials and workmanship standards that suit its technical and operational requirements.
+Force has decided against a unified specification because each project organization should have its own freedom to specify the materials and workmanship standards that suit its technical and operational requirements.
 Any harmonisation effort should aim to remove differences that were there by chance instead of choice.